 In the English dub of the eighteenth episode of InuYasha, Miroku uses this excuse to try to get out of having to face a demon.
-This is one of the examples of the trope doubling as Blatant Lies, since Miroku is a Buddhist monk whose job involves exorcising demons.
+Obviously a lie, since Miroku is a Buddhist monk whose job involves exorcising demons.

 Miroku: If the demon is truly big, then we are no match for it.
 It's irrational.
 It's impossible.
 It's against my religion.
 Inu-Yasha: You oughtta be arrested.